KevinLi/django-two-factor-auth/docs/configuration.rst

   For more QR factories that are available see python-qrcode_.

+``TWO_FACTOR_OTP_ISSUER``
+  The name of the issuer shown in the token generator entry.
+Defaults to the domain name of the server.

 ``TWO_FACTOR_TOTP_DIGITS`` (default: ``6``)
   The number of digits to use for TOTP tokens, can be set to 6 or 8.
 This setting will be used for tokens delivered by phone call or text message and